juliaguida/oystercard/thermostat_es6/README.md

 ### Thermostat

-You'll then build the business logic to model a simple thermostat, and learn to hook it up to a dynamic visual interface using jQuery - all within the browser.
+You'll then build the business logic to model a simple thermostat, and learn to hook it up to a dynamic visual interface using the browser's DOM functions - all within the browser.
 Finally, you'll use JavaScript to fetch data from external sources and display that on the page - again, all right from the page.
 Underpinning all this will be a new testing framework to help you test-drive your JavaScript code - Jasmine.

 ## Challenges